MaximeMRF/v7-docs/content/start/installation.md

 ---
-title: "Installation"
+title: 'Installation'
-description: "Learn how to create a new AdonisJS application and start the development server."
+description: 'Learn how to create a new AdonisJS application and start the development server.'
 ---

 # Installation